Skip to main content

 Three parents or guardians from each school are selected each year to join Key Communicators.
 They meet monthly through most of the school year to learn about different aspects of the school district and offer feedback and ideas about certain topics.
 If you are interested in participating in Key Communicators, talk with your school principal.

-• Parent and community input is critical to the success of the district.
+• Family and community input is critical to the success of the district.
 District staff who make decisions regarding services, the budget, curriculum, and other issues regularly engage parents and community members.
 Standing committees recommend general goals, guidelines, and standards in certain areas of the school district’s operation.

 To serve on one of these committees, you must attend the meeting and be elected to the position by the other parents who attend that meeting.
 For more information, call 425-356-1220.